Monotonicity of the quantum 2-Wasserstein distance: The lack of Riemannian structure

 All of the above-mentioned fidelity-based distances generate Riemannian metrics on the tangent bundle of $\Omega_N$, for any $N$.
 More precisely (see e.g. \cite{SIOR17} and \cite{Amari1}), a semi-distance $d: \Omega_N \times \Omega_N \to \mathbb{R}^+$ generates a Riemannian metric $g$ on $T_\rho\Omega_N$ if the expansion

-holds for any $v \in \Omega_N$ and any $v \in T_\rho\Omega_N = \{v \in H_N, \text{ with } \Tr v = 0\}$.
+holds for any $\rho \in \Omega_N$ and any $v \in T_\rho\Omega_N = \{v \in H_N, \text{ with } \Tr v = 0\}$.

-All monotone distances on the space of quantum states which generate a Riemannian metric, are characterised via the Morozova--Cencov--Petz theorem \cite{Morozova,Petz1}.
+All monotone Riemannian metrics on the set of quantum states, are characterised via the Morozova--Cencov--Petz theorem \cite{Morozova,Petz1}.
 The latter gives an explicit formula for the metric $g$ in terms of a single operator monotone function.
 However, there are important distances, which do \emph{not} generate a Riemannian metric, but are nevertheless monotone.
 A classical example is the $l_1$-distance (the `taxicab distance'), which corresponds to the trace distance in the quantum case.
 It turns out that the quantum 2-Wasserstein distance \eqref{W} shares this feature with the trace distance.

 Let us focus on the case $N=2$ and show the failure of \eqref{g} for the quantum 2-Wasserstein distance \eqref{W}.
 Because of the unitary invariance of $W$ we can restrict ourselves to the states in the real slice of the Bloch ball, $\Omega_2^\mathbb{R} \subset \Omega_2$,